 Art and Design at CBINS

-Implementation – We implement this by following a cycle of learning experiences that builds on and embeds prior skills and knowledge in order to meet and go beyond national expectations as outlined in the EYFS and KS1 curricula.
-Children learn to become artists through: play and experimentation; discussion and talk with peers and knowledgeable adults; developing techniques with creativity and an awareness of different kinds of art, craft and design; quality first teaching and showing resilience and motivation.
-Crucial to this is a rich learning environment that encourages children to use and apply their skills and understanding to communicate their ideas creatively, imaginatively and independently.
+Implementation – We implement this by following a cycle of a 7 – part lessons, learning experiences that builds on and embeds prior skills and knowledge in order to meet and go beyond national expectations as outlined in the EYFS and KS1 curricula.
+Children learn to become artists through: play and experimentation; discussion and talk with peers and knowledgeable adults; developing techniques with creativity and an awareness of different elements of art, (line, shape, colour, tone, form, space, visual texture and tone) and how an artist combines these elements and produces art in different styles showing resilience and motivation.

 Support and challenge